 Despite medical and cultural evidence to support the religious use of peyote as both safe and moral, Peyotists have been the targets of numerous organized efforts to prevent their use of the substance.
 Weathering this persecution, the Native American Church has successfully represented its members in establishing legislative and legal means at federal, state, and local levels to protect the use of peyote as a religious sacrament.
 For hundreds of thousands of American Indian people the Native American Church has provided the spiritual and social foundation for creating meaningful lives amid the disruptions and dislocations of twentieth-century life.
 The story of the Native American Church is one of cultural survival, social adaptation, and moral revitalization.

 Edward F. Anderson, Peyote: The Divine Cactus (2d ed.; Tucson: University of Arizona Press, 1996).

 Weston La Barre, The Peyote Cult (5th ed.; Norman: University of Oklahoma Press, 1989).

 J. S. Slotkin, The Peyote Religion (Glencoe, Ill.: Free Press, 1956).

 Huston Smith and Reuben Snake, eds., One Nation Under God: The Triumph of the Native American Church (Santa Fe, N.Mex.: Clear Light Publishers, 1996).

 Omer Stewart, The Peyote Religion: A History (Norman: University of Oklahoma Press, 1987).

-Daniel C. Swan, "Native American Church," Encyclopedia of Oklahoma History and Culture, www.okhistory.org (accessed May 28, 2016).
+Daniel C. Swan, “Native American Church,” The Encyclopedia of Oklahoma History and Culture, https://www.okhistory.org/publications/enc/entry.php?entry=NA015.